redhat-eets/sno-tests/README.md

     toGM: ens2f3
 ```

-This describe two roles will be used for the PTP tests, "gm" role and "tester" role.
-The "gm" role should be straghtforward - a T-GM.
-The "tester" role needs some explanation - just like the "gm", the "tester" also has a WPC NIC installed and with GNSS connected.
+This describes two roles which will be used for the PTP tests: "gm" role and "tester" role.
+The "gm" role should be straightforward - a T-GM.
+The "tester" role needs some explanation - just like the "gm", the "tester" also has a WPC NIC installed with GNSS connected.
 The "tester" can be running in "free run" mode and uses its GPS to check the T-GM PTP timing accuracy.
 The "tester" can also be running the same functionality as a normal "slave" clock and sync up to the "gm" via PTP.

 Each role has some ports connecting to other roles.
 Under the "gm", `toTester` means which port on the "gm" is used to connect the "tester"; under the "tester", `toGM` means which port on the "tester" is used to connect the "gm".

-If the test enviroment does not have a second server with the GNSS connection, that's fine - certain tests cases will simply be skipped.
+If the test environment does not have a second server with a GNSS connection, that's fine - certain test cases will simply be skipped.

-If the test enviroment has only one single SNO and still want to test the WPC GNSS function on that single SNO, it can be done with a sample `topology.yaml` like below,
+If the test environment has only one single SNO and still want to test the WPC GNSS function on that single SNO, it can be done with a `topology.yaml` like the sample below,
 ```
 ptp:
   gm: